rreusch2/parleyapp/backend/docs/theodds-api-integration-guide.md

 - [ ] Frontend displaying live odds
 - [ ] Models retrained with real data

-Once complete, your ParleyApp will be powered by real-time sports data! 🚀
+Once complete, your Predictive Play will be powered by real-time sports data! 🚀